Dtech-Dbug/chunky-monkey/README.md

 # chunky-monkey
+Module to split an array and return a new multi-dimensional array by grouping the original array elements in a specified size.

 - **chunkyMonkey:** When given an array and a size it will return a new multi-dimensional array by grouping the original array elements in a specified size.

 # Usage